-In this webinar, we will explore insights from city leaders, leading academics and public servants around what it takes to build a culture that supports and even encourages failure as a productive and inherent part of successful innovation.
+In this webinar, we explored insights from city leaders, leading academics and public servants around what it takes to build a culture that supports and even encourages failure as a productive and inherent part of successful innovation.

-During the session we will discuss topics such as exploring shifts in mindset, relationship building, new systems and processes, and fostering external ecosystems that embrace innovation.
+During the session we discussed topics such as exploring shifts in mindset, relationship building, new systems and processes, and fostering external ecosystems that embrace innovation.

 Andi Mirviss (Program Manager, Centre for Public Impact)

 Tina Walha (Director, Innovation & Performance, City of Seattle)

 Subho Banerjee (Deputy CEO, Research and Advisory, ANZSOG)

 To take our webinars further, we’ve collated a wide range of material exploring Failing Forward.
 Scroll down to explore.

 Dive more deeply into this topic by learning more through blogs, articles and reports.

 CPI’s report, How to Fail (Forward) provides a framework for fostering innovation in the public sector, informed by real-life workshops the team designed and led.